Literature Search

 Primo Discovery is suited for searching publications that are offered at the UB with full-text access to.

-For a specific and thematic literature research, we recommend researching the catalogue, databases, and bibliographies.
+For a specific and thematic literature research, we recommend researching the catalog, databases, and bibliographies.

 If you know the title and/or the author of a work, enter these key words into their respective fields (Title Words and/or Author).